 No injection should have been given on any of the 6 days before the competition and/or entry to competition stables.
 For example: if the horse is vaccinated on the Monday, the horse will not be eligible to enter championship stables, or compete until the following Monday.

-Horses may compete providing that they have had the first two primary injections providing the second vaccination is within 6 calendar months and 21 days but not in any of the 6 preceding days of entry to the competition or competition stabling.
+Horses may compete providing that they have had the first two primary injections providing the second vaccination (V2) is not in any of the 6 preceding days of entry to the competition or competition stabling.